renovatebot/renovate/website/docs/configuration-options.md

 - `major`, `minor`, and `patch`: at least one of these must be provided.
 When determining whether a package has updated, these values will be compared in the standard semantic versioning fashion.
 If any of these fields are omitted, they will be treated as if they were `0` -- in this way, you can describe versioning schemes with up to three incrementing values.
 - `prerelease`: this value, if captured, will mark a given release as a prerelease (eg. unstable).
 If this value is captured and you have set `"ignoreUnstable": true`, the given release will be skipped.
 - `architecture`: this value defines the "build architecture" of a given dependency.
 A proposed Renovate update will never change the specified architecture.
 For example, if you are pinning to `1.2.3-linux` (and `linux` is captured as the architecture), Renovate will not update you to `1.2.4-osx`.

-## versionScheme

-Usually, each language or package manager has a specific type of "version scheme". e.g. JavaScript uses npm's semver implementation, Python uses pep440, etc. At Renovate we have also implemented some of our own, such as `"docker"` to address the most common way people tag versions using Docker, and `"loose"` as a fallback that tries semver first but otherwise just does its best to sort and compare.

-By exposing `versionScheme` to config, it allows you to override the default version scheme for a package manager if you really need.
-In most cases it would not be recommended, but there are some cases such as Docker or Gradle where versioning is not strictly defined and you may need to specify the versioning type per-package.

 ## vulnerabilityAlerts